Research Overview

 For my published work, please see my ‘Publications’ page.

-The dissertation comprises the following three chapters:
+The dissertation comprises the following four chapters:

-Descartes on the Indivisible Mind and the Unity of Consciousness
+Descartes on the Mind as Consciousness

 Samuel Clarke Against the Emergence of Consciousness

+III.
 Additional Early Modern projects

 Émilie Du Châtelet on Love

+IV.
 Other projects

 Aquinas on Artifacts and Substances